Divorce & Separation

 How can we help you to divorce?

-• Prepare & advise on Cohabitation and Pre-Nuptial Agreements
+- Prepare & advise on Cohabitation and Pre-Nuptial Agreements and Post-Nuptial Agreements

 We can advise and guide you through the process and provide efficient, practical advice along the way.
 We advise on a wide range of issues including:

-Call us in confidence on 01827 317078 or email mail@pickerings-solicitors.com and we may be able to answer any niggling questions very easily or why not take advantage of our free 30-minute, initial, no-obligation divorce consultation.
+Speak to Pickerings Divorce Solicitors in confidence on 01827 317070 or email sdavies@pickerings-solicitors.com to arrange an appointment and take advantage of our free 30-minute, initial, no-obligation divorce consultation.

 Can I get a divorce?